karamalie/karamalie/README.md

 Software Developer from the Maldives

-BSC of Software Engineering from Staffordshire University
+BSC of Software Engineering from Staffordshire University(UK)

 ex-CTO at MyBump Media